tungbq/find-github-issue/README.md

 ## GitHub issues list 🔗

-Below is the list of open issues with no assignee.
+:octocat: Below is the list of open issues with no assignee.
 It's ready for contributions.
 Check it out!

 | ID  | Name                      | Link                                                                                                                                       |
 | :-- | :------------------------ | :----------------------------------------------------------------------------------------------------------------------------------------- |